chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-30-Migrate-a-MySQL-Database-to-Google-Cloud-SQL.md

 This is the last article of the series about the Qwiklabs quest **_"Challenge: GCP Architecture"_**.
 Compared to the previous labs, this one is more practical and also valuable for non-developers.
 We will touch a WordPress site in the lab **GSP306** _"[Migrate a MySQL Database to Google Cloud SQL](https://www.qwiklabs.com/focuses/1740?parent=catalog)"_ this time.
 It is useful if you are going to move or integrate your applications with flexible and scalable Cloud SQL service.

-An existing WordPress installation in the Compute Instance called `blog` that is already running in the lab.
+An existing WordPress installation in the Compute Instance called `blog`, is already running in the lab.
 The blog is connecting with a MySQL database running on the same server.
-You need to migrate the local database to Google Cloud SQL, and reconfigure the WordPress to access the Cloud database instead.
+You need to migrate the local database to Google Cloud SQL and reconfigure WordPress to access the Cloud database instead.

 ## Brief Introduction of Challenge Scenario